resilience4clj/resilience4clj-timelimiter/README.md

 designed for Clojure and functional programming with composability in mind.

-The three core benefits of Resilience4clj are:

-1. The library set has very few dependencies making it extremely lightweight
-2. You don’t have to go all-in; you can pick what features you need (See [All modules][all-modules] for a list of what you can cherry pick from)
-3. functional and highly composable interfaces to let you mix and match as you see fit
+Read more about the [motivation and details of Resilience4clj here][about].

-> Resilience4Clj Time Limiter lets you decorate a function call with a
-> specified time limit.
-If the function does not return within the
-> established time, an exception is thrown.
-This is particularly
-> useful for external dependencies that may be too slow and you have
-> time budgets for them.
+Resilience4Clj Time Limiter lets you decorate a function call with a specified time limit.
+If the function does not return within the established time, an exception is thrown.
+This is particularly useful for external dependencies that may be too slow and you have time budgets for them.

 ## Table of Contents